Broward Complete Streets Initiative

 About This Initiative:

-The Broward Regional Health Planning Council was recently awarded a Center for Disease Control and Prevention (CDC) grant to create healthy and safe places in Broward County that are supportive of active lifestyles by “establishing ‘Complete Streets’ community design standards to make streets safe for all users, including those who walk, ride bikes and use public transportation.”
-As a result of this Transforming Our Community’s Health (TOUCH) Initiative, Broward’s 31 municipalities soon will have the tools necessary to design streets that balance all modes of transportation.
+The Broward Regional Health Planning Council (BRHPC) was awarded a Center for Disease Control and Prevention (CDC) grant to create healthy and safe places in Broward County that are supportive of active lifestyles by “establishing ‘Complete Streets’ community design standards to make streets safe for all users, including those who walk, ride bikes and use public transportation.”
+As a result of this grant, BRHPC created the Transforming Our Community’s Health (TOUCH) Initiative, where Broward’s 31 municipalities soon will have the tools necessary to design streets that balance all modes of transportation.
 Broward Metropolitan Planning Organization, Smart Growth Partnership and Urban Health Partnerships will be working collaboratively to develop and implement the community design standards that encourage complete streets and Smart Growth Cities.
-Please stay tuned to track our progress, as this site will be updated frequently.
+In Phase I, UHP facilitated the creation of the Broward Complete Streets Guidelines which were approved by the Broward MPO and are now being implemented in Phase II.
+Currently, UHP’s role is providing technical assistance to cities who want to implement Complete Streets as well as to the county as a whole.

 On March 12, 2013 the Broward County Commission unanimously approved Complete Streets, click here to learn more.